 Dehydration is the result of the body trying to regulate its temperature naturally through sweating.
 Maintaining body fluids is essential for sweating.
 You must hydrate before, during, and after work.

 - Studies conducted on wildland firefighters indicate that during fire suppression activities firefighters need to drink a minimum of 1 quart of fluid each hour of work.

 - Before work, you should take extra fluids to prepare for the heat.
-Drink 1 or 2 cups of water, juice, or a sport drink before work.
+Drink 1 or 2 cups of water, juice, or a sports drink before work.

 - While working drink at least 1 quart of fluid per hour.
 Drink as much as you can during the lunch break.
 Water is your greatest need during work in the heat.

 - Hyponatremia (abnormally low concentration of sodium in the blood), as a result of excessive water intake, is a potentially life-threatening complication and can be prevented when rehydration is enhanced by fluids containing sodium and potassium, or when foods with these electrolytes are consumed along with water.

 - After work, it is important to continue drinking to replace fluid losses.
 Thirst always underestimates fluid needs, so you should drink more than you think you need.

 - Unacclimatized workers lose more salt in the heat, so they need to pay particular attention to salt replacement.

 - Don’t overdo salt intake; too much salt impairs temperature regulation.
 Excessive salt can cause stomach distress, fatigue, and other problems.

 - You can assess your hydration by observing the volume, color, and concentration of your urine.
 Low volumes of dark, concentrated urine or painful urination indicate a serious need for rehydration.
 Other signs of dehydration include a rapid heart rate, weakness, excessive fatigue, and dizziness.

 - Rapid loss of several pounds of body weight is a certain sign of dehydration.
 Rehydrate before returning to work; continuing to work in a dehydrated state can lead to serious consequences, including heat stroke, muscle breakdown, and kidney failure.